j-chad/math-toolbox/README.md

 * Intersection between lines and points
 * Intersection between 2D lines

+## Planned Features
+* Matrices
+* Vector Planes
+* Intersection with higher dimension VectorLines
+* A way to not fail the exam

 ## Usage
 Tested on python 3.7.2.
 May or may not work on other 3.x.x releases.
 ```python